 How to Change the Stand Goal on Apple Watch?

-A standing goal is how many minutes you have to stand up each day.
+A standing goal is how many minutes you have to stand up daily.
 Most people change it to be more than the default of 30 minutes.

 The Common Ways People Change their Stand Goal on the Apple Watch.